- Vin Inspections

 VIN Inspections- If you have purchased a vehicle out-of-state you will need to have a Vehicle Identification Number Inspection done.

-Please bring a copy of the title, sales paperwork, or insurance card with the VIN number on it inside so it may be verified before the officer looks at your vehicle.
+Please have a copy of the title, sales paperwork, or insurance card with the VIN number on it, so it can be verified.

 Fingerprint Services- The GRPD offers fingerprint services Tuesdays from 10:00 am - 1:00 pm, and Thursdays from 1:00 pm - 4:00 pm. or by appointment.*Excluding City observed holidays.